enigmaticmahesh/zania/README.md

 #### Adding more functionalities

-1. Adding/Deleting/Updating element to the list would require one endpoint each, which would take all the required data to create an item
+1. Adding/Deleting/Updating element to the list would require one endpoint each, which would take all the required data to create/delete/update an item

 ### Frontend